zero-j89/gzml_shell/README.md

 ### Preview Migration

+Please Close gzml-shell before running the migrator.

-Preview all changes without modifying any files:
+To preview all changes without modifying any files:

 ```bash
 gzml-shell-migrate --dry-run